 - International Financial Reporting Standards.

-- New UK Generally Accepted Accounting Practice.
+- The new UK Generally Accepted Accounting Practice.